 computer on eBay, I can't assume that everyone will know

+what a specific feature does for them.
 For example, if I mentioned that the computer had "dual

 SCSI drives in striped RAID configuration" you'd likely